RonitSamaddar/ComputerVision/Tutorial @pyimagesearch/1) Learning CommandLineArguments/ReadMe.txt

 					Takes a single argument, that is the name of the user

 2) shapes_counter.py
-					Takes image path as input and counts number of shapes in image
+					Takes image path as input and just shows the image